jorted-runner/CooksCabinet/README.md

 CooksCabinet is a recipe management app that leverages AI to generate recipes based on images of ingredients.
 Users can take a picture of ingredients they have on hand or upload an image and the app will suggest a recipe using those ingredients.
 The app also allows users to edit, organize, and save their favorite recipes for future use.

-The purpose of this app is to further my knowledge of machine learning integration in mobile applications, improve my skills in Swift and iOS development, and explore image processing techniques.
-This project focuses on implementing AI-powered ingredient recognition, UI state management, and data persistence while following the MVVM architecture.
+The purpose of this app is to improve my skills in Swift and iOS development and explore image processing techniques.
+This project focuses on implementing AI-powered ingredient recognition, UI state management, and data persistence.

 ### **How to Use the App:**
 1. Open the app and take a picture of ingredients or upload an existing image.